Haefliger cohomology of complete Riemannian foliations: Examples of open foliated manifolds

 \begin{proof} For $t\in \RR^{\times}$, let $\chi_{t}$ be a flat $\RR$-connection form whose holonomy homomorphism is $h_{t}: \pi_{1}S^{1} \to \Aut(\RR)$ determined by $h_{t}(\gamma) = t$, where $\gamma$ is a generator of $\pi_{1}S^{1}$.
 Then, by Rummler's formula~\eqref{eq:R}, $\chi_{t}$ is the characteristic form of a strongly tense metric on $(M,\F)$ such that the cohomology class of the mean curvature form $\kappa$ is given by $\int_{\gamma} \kappa = \log |t|$. \end{proof}

+Note that Royo Priento-Saralegi-Wolak \cite{RoyoPrietoSaralegiWolak2018} proved that the \'{A}lvarez class is well-defined for singular Riemannian foliations.

-In~\cite{Nozawa2012}, it was proved that the \'{A}lvarez class is continuous under deformations of Riemannian foliations on closed manifolds.
-This is not true for noncompact manifolds as the following example shows.
+In~\cite{Nozawa2012}, it was proven that tautness of one dimensional Riemannian foliations on closed manifolds is invariant under deformation.
+This is not true in general for complete Riemannian manifolds on open manifolds as the following example shows.